Our Approach to Development

 Through all our programs and initiatives, we seek to create a space for youth as facilitators, commentators, advisors, teachers, students and leaders.
 The incredible learning experiences offered through our programs also provide youth with the support and skills necessary to be leaders.
-Our Leadership Awards, Youth Leaders Initiatives and Mentorship Program also demonstrate our work to recognize and support youth as leaders beyond their participation in our international programs.
+Our Leadership Awards and Mentorship Program also demonstrate our work to recognize and support youth as leaders beyond their participation in our international programs.

 We believe that youth, if given the opportunity and the skills, will take on positive leadership roles in all our communities, inspiring other youth to do the same!
 It is a fantastic, youth-led, ripple effect!